fabiograsso/iam-fabiograsso-net/content/posts/blog/quis-custodiet-ipsos-custodes/index.en.md

 ![Okta + Zscaler + Crowdstrike](okta-crowdstrike-zscaler.png "[*Better Together*: **Okta** integrates seamlessly with tools like **Zscaler** and **Crowdstrike** to share signals and increase security](https://www.okta.com/partners/crowdstrike-and-zscaler/)")

+This doesn't mean that every organization must immediately implement all pillars - a gradual approach is often more realistic.

 ### ABAC, ReBAC, DLP

 **Data**: The final pillar recognizes that protecting the perimeter isn't enough: you need to protect the *data* itself.
 In this context, IAM evolves from a simple "door guardian" to an **intelligent content controller**.